No check on first command line argument being an option

 Also tested some behaviours of handling string options, and renamed

 some test input strings to reflect the intent.

 #2 Updated by Szilárd Páll almost 3 years ago

 Looks like the change pushed up 2 months ago won't work, a rebase/retrigger reminded me that the unit tests also rely on this bug-feature, so there will have to be a whitelisting special-case for those or some other solution to address the invalid 1st argument case.

-#7 Updated by Mark Abraham about 2 years ago
+#7 Updated by Mark Abraham over 2 years ago

 Things that still have to work appropriately after the fix: